avanwart/kommunity/README.md

 - Git Source Control Provider.
 In Visual Studio go to: Tools > Extensions and Updates > Search online.

 ---
+### Amazon
+- You will need an Amazon account and to set up a bucket for content storage.
+You will also need to set up SES for email.

+---
 ### Database Setup

 - You will need to run the dk_script.sql file in the project against a SQL 2012 database you created.